 Any district employee who is permitted under this policy to respond to requests for references regarding former employees and who communicates only the information authorized by this policy in good faith and without malice is entitled by law to immunity against any civil action for damages brought by the former employee arising out of the communication of such information.
 District employees responding to requests for references in accordance with this policy may request the attorney general to defend them if sued.

-USE OF TOBACCO PRODUCTS AND IMITATION TOBACCO PRODUCTS
+USE OF TOBACCO AND VAPING PRODUCTS

-(Board Policy AH, adopted 1-11-2018)
+(Board Policy AH, revised 11-11-2021)